ypl891218/nfs-ganesha/src/doc/man/ganesha-export-config.rst

 Protocols = 4.

 In building the Pseudo Filesystem, there is a subtle gotcha.
-Since NFSv4 clients actually moount the root of the Pseudo Filesystem and then use LOOKUP to traverse into the actual directory the sysadmin has mounted from the client, any EXPORTs from "/" to the desired EXPORT MUST have Protocols = 4 specified either in EXPORT_DEFAULTS {}, EXPORT {}, or EXPORT { CLIENT {} }.
+Since NFSv4 clients actually mount the root of the Pseudo Filesystem and then use LOOKUP to traverse into the actual directory the sysadmin has mounted from the client, any EXPORTs from "/" to the desired EXPORT MUST have Protocols = 4 specified either in EXPORT_DEFAULTS {}, EXPORT {}, or EXPORT { CLIENT {} }.